1. Regular Walks programme.

 During the summer, there will be an opportunity for club members – those who have been to Ballykeefe or who are experienced hill-walkers – to climb some of the finest ridges in Ireland – e.g. Howling, Curved, FM, Pipets, East Brandon, Hags Tooth, etc. as well as some fine gullies.
 Doing these ridges provides a great experience in the mountains and we would encourage members to consider sampling some of them.

 9. Long Walks Sunday 25 June

 On this mid-summer Sunday, Long A & B walks (maybe 8 – 10 hours) will take place.
 There will also be a Longer than usual Ramble.
 Full details to follow

 10. Carry on Camping

-This is planned for Friday, 15 July, probably to the Comeraghs this year.
-In previous years, this has been most enjoyable event. this event depends on the weather.
+This is planned for Friday, 21 July, probably to the Comeraghs this year.
+In previous years, this has been a most enjoyable event. this event depends on the weather.
 Full details to follow.

 11. Visit to the Burren

-Our annual rock-climbing and caving visit to the Burren will take place during the summer – keep an eye on the website for details.
+Our annual rock-climbing and caving visit to the Burren is planned for Saturday, 15 July – keep an eye on the website for details.

 This year’s Autumn Challenge takes place in the Burren from 20-22 October. it will feature walks at all levels, caving and perhaps some climbing.

 Sunday, December 12.
 This is a family day out, and a relatively easy walk.
 Always a sociable and enjoyable event – details to follow.